 Your mum has likely already mastered the art of jumping in video games, but can she fall real good?
 Downwell is somewhat unique as a platformer in that it doesn’t feature a jump button.
 Instead, your character is stuck in what is perhaps the longest fall in video games.

 Sure, you can stop for a breather every so often, but you'll always be drawn back to that seemingly bottomless pit.

 Once again, the controls are simple: firing bullets from your feet slows you down, while walls and enemies can be bounced off with ease.
 It's certainly one of the hardest games I've listed, but it's still not a patch on my penultimate pick.

-So by this point your mum – assuming she's a cool, good mum like mine – will have easily stormed through the preceding entries in record time.
+So by this point, your mum will have hopefully stormed through the preceding entries in record time.
 Now, however, a new challenger arrives in the form of a dreaded souls-like.

 It might not be the toughest take on the genre around, but Grimvalor is still no pushover.
 It's another 2D game (don't worry, still no camera controls) where you explore a murky fantasy world while taking on a series of horrific creatures.